 Such experiences have created significant obstacles to my client’s well-being across all domains of their lives, including health, relationships, work, education, and their overall sense of purpose.
 I have been blessed to see much healing, restoration, recovery, rise in resilience, and posttraumatic growth in my work with them.
 However, healing is a process and a journey.
 It requires consistency and persistence.
 It requires the choice of growing pains as opposed to the pain of where you are right now.

 I would like to invite you on a very special and a very personal journey of healing and recovery.

-Her Journey Project has been designed for women of all ages and backgrounds, from athletes to executives and housewives, who are currently facing obstacles to enjoying a healthy life of contentment, success, and well-being due to past adverse life experiences.
+Her Journey Community has been developed for women of all ages and backgrounds, from athletes to executives and housewives, who are currently facing obstacles to enjoying a healthy life of contentment, success, and well-being due to past adverse life experiences.

-Please join me and Her Journey membership community on this path toward healing and recovery.
+Please join me and Her Journey support community on this path toward healing and recovery.